-g) Financial performance with respect to operational performance:
+Financial performance with respect to operational performance:

-The turnover of the Company has increased from Rs.
-21,35,36,034.90/- as compared to Rs.
-18,13,17,284.63/- in the previous year.
+The turnover of the Company has increased to Rs.29,44,87,350.00/- as compared to Rs.
+21,35,36,034.90/- in the previous year.
 Despite the global recession affecting the domestic market as well, the Company has established itself in the local market with an increasing sale of Rs.
-6,84,01,409.00/- as compared to Rs.
-1,88,57,542.00/- in the previous year.
+8,97,19,841.00 -as compared to Rs.
+6,84,01,409.00/- in the previous year.

-h) Human Resources:
+Human Resources:

 People are the most valued assets of the Company.
 They work individually and collectively contributing to the achievement of the objectives of the business.
 The relation between the employees and the Company remained cordial throughout the year.
-Your Company's corporate culture and the vision and values help unite the workforce and provide standards for how your Company conducts the business.
+Your Company's corporate culture and the vision and values help unite the workforce and provide standards for how

-i) Code of Conduct:
+Code of Conduct:

 The Board of Directors has prescribed norms of ethical practices and code of conduct for the Directors of the Company.
-The Code of Conduct of the Company lays down the principles, values, standards and rules of behavior that guide the decisions, procedures and systems of the Company in a way that (a) it contributes to the welfare of its stakeholders, and (b) respects the rights of all constituents affected by its operations The Code of Conduct is
+The Code of Conduct of the Company lays down the principles, values, standards and rules of behavior that guide the decisions, procedures and systems of the Company in a way that (a) it contributes to the welfare of its stakeholders, and (b) respects the rights of all constituents affected by its operations The Code of Conduct is reviewed from time to time by as compared to the physical segment.
+Due to the various benefits of dematerialization of shares to the investors and the Company as well, your Directors request and recommend you to convert your physical shares in dematerialized form.

-4. DEMATERIALISATION OF SHARES:
+DEMATERIALISATION OF SHARES:

 Dematerialisation is the process of converting the physical form of shares into electronic form.
-Dematerialisation helps to overcome the problems of delay in transfer of certificates, forgery of certificates etc. as well as reduces the transaction time as compared to the physical segment.
-Due to the various benefits of dematerialization of shares to the investors and the Company as well, your Directors request and recommend you to convert your physical shares in dematerialised form.
+Dematerialisation helps to overcome the problems of delay in transfer of certificates, forgery of certificates etc. as well as reduces the transaction time

-5. CORPORATE GOVERNANCE:
+CORPORATE GOVERNANCE: